Haniasita/LogicReinc.BlendFarm.Neo/README.md

 This is an unofficial fork of LogicReinc's BlendFarm software, with various changes and improvements.
 This was created for personal use only, out of a desire to supersede BlendFarm's latest patch, which is currently 2 years old.

 This is experimental, so use at your own risk!
+Current code may be broken!
 Code review and pull requests are appreciated.

 Special thanks to :
 - LogicReinc for the base software : https://github.com/LogicReinc/LogicReinc.BlendFarm